fauwara/scratchpad/src/guides/webdev.md

 - defines the structure of the webpage
 - while learning build your portfolio, include stuff like hobbies, fav songs, series youve been watching and something about your self.

-### resources
+### Resources
+*All of these resources can be found simply by googling it, but ik it can be intimidating at first so here are some, but build a good practice of googling resources. no one will/ have the time to help you out in an actual workspace.*

+*\* authors are who I prefer*

 | author          | desc                             |link                                |
 |-----------------|----------------------------------|------------------------------------|
 |* MDN Web Docs   |documentation                     |[link](https://developer.mozilla.org/en-US/docs/Web/HTML)|
 |* Traversy Media |YouTube, simple, straight forward |[link](https://youtu.be/UB1O30fR-EE)|
 |CodeWithHarry    |Youtube, Indian                   |[link](https://youtu.be/BsDoLVMnmZs)|

-all of these resources can be found simply by googling it, but ik it can be intimidating at first so here are some but build a good practice of googling resources. no one will help you out in actuall workspaces.

-\* authors are who I prefer

 ## CSS
 - styling the webpage
 - style your portfolio(the one you built while learning HTML)

-### resources
+### Resources
+*All of these resources can be found simply by googling it, but i know it can be intimidating at first so here are some, but build a good practice of googling resources. no one will/ have the time to help you out in an actual workspace.*

+*\* authors are who I prefer*

 | author          | desc                             |link                                |
 |-----------------|----------------------------------|------------------------------------|
 |* MDN Web Docs   |documentation                     |[link](https://developer.mozilla.org/en-US/docs/Web/CSS)|
 |* Traversy Media |YouTube, simple, straight forward |[link](https://youtu.be/yfoY53QXEnI)|
 |CodeWithHarry    |Youtube, Indian                   |[link](https://youtu.be/AP3_V7KXHs4)|

-all of these resources can be found simply by googling it, but ik it can be intimidating at first so here are some but build a good practice of googling resources. no one will help you out in actuall workspaces.

-\* authors are who I prefer

 ## Git and GitHub
 - install [Git](https://git-scm.com/)